josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🌸_Digitally_Women/📖_Previously_On_The_Internet/📚_definitions_and_registers.md

 > **What does the documented relationship establish, what institutional function did it have, and did anybody possess information that should have changed safeguarding or accountability decisions?**

-This material should cross-link particularly heavily into `♻️_Re_Recommendations/`.
+This material should cross-link particularly heavily into [♻️ Re: Recommendations](../♻️_Re_Recommendations/README.md).

 ### 🔴 Legal and Policy Translation